phaylali/journey/README.md

 - `src/components/*` - Reusable Astro components used to build pages.
 - `src/layouts/*` - Astro components that define the UI structure shared by one or more pages..
 - `src/pages/*` - Astro components used to create new pages on your site.
 Each page is exposed as a route based on its file name.
+- `src/content/*` - Blog posts made in MD, you can use MDX as well.
 - `.prettierrc` - Prettier configuration file.
 - `astro.config.mjs` - Astro configuration file.
 - `package.json` - File used by JavaScript package managers to manage your dependencies.
 It also defines the scripts that are commonly used to run Astro.